-The park’s features are: baseball diamond, horseshoes (bring your own set), pétanque court (bring your own set), reservable picnic facilities with sold cover pavilions (two sections: red & blue, each with a capacity of 112, 14 tables, 2 BBQ's), toddler playground & older child playground, reservable softball fields, six tennis courts, court side bleachers and volleyball court.
+The park’s features include a baseball diamond, horseshoes (bring your own set), pétanque court (bring your own set), and reservable picnic facilities with sold cover pavilions (two sections: red and blue, each with a capacity of 112, 14 tables, two BBQs).

-Apart from these features, the Modesto Skate Park is located just outside the park's perimeter.
+Apart from these features, Beyer Skate Park is located just outside the park's perimeter.

 It's a great place to skate, whether you're a novice or an expert.